 However, as this article explains, the WACC should not be used as the discount rate, largely because it's an over-simplified and assumption-heavy figure that can lead to misleading valuations.
 Therefore, investors can use their personal required rate of return or even follow Warren Buffett's approach instead to determine an appropriate discount rate.

 To understand why the WACC is flawed as the discount rate, we can begin looking at the complete WACC formula:

 WACC = wd * rd (1 - t) + wp * rp + we * re

-To calculate the cost of equity (re), the standard is to use the "capital asset pricing model" (CAPM).
+To calculate the cost of equity (re), the standard procedure is to use the "capital asset pricing model" (CAPM).
 In short, the CAPM is an investment theory that attempts to explain the relationship between the expected return of an investment and market risk.
 Its formula is below:

 re = rf + β*(rm - rf)